Mombo Camp offers fantastic game viewing and luxurious accommodation

 A light breakfast is served before the early morning game drive, then brunch takes place at around 11.00am.
 On our last visit this included a selection of cold cuts, a couple of imaginative salads, fresh bread, cheese and a very tasty quiche.

 Afternoon tea is served at around 4.00pm, and that – along with coffee, tea and biscuits on the morning activity and sundowners and snacks on the afternoon one – ensures you won't go hungry; you may even need to use that gym!

 Cost of meal e.g. lunch: Included

 Drinks included: Yes

-Birdwatching: The particularly fertile soils of Mombo are a result of its geographical position and receive much of the Okavango's alluvial deposits as the flood waters enter the Delta.
-The combination of floodplains and dry areas play host to a vast array of bird species.
-With so many predators around vultures abound and birds of prey also find easy pickings.
-The wetter regions are visited by egrets, herons and storks to name but a few and passerines abound in the thicker forest and shrub of Chief's Island.See more ideas for Birdwatching in Botswana
+Birdwatching: With many predators around vultures abound, and birds of prey find easy pickings.
+The wetter areas are visited by egrets, herons and storks whilst passerines thrive in the forest and shrub of Chief's Island.See more ideas for Birdwatching in Botswana

 Photographic: The game-densities, varied birdlife, fertile soils and text-book examples of Delta environments make Mombo a photographer's paradise.
 Private vehicles are also available (at additional cost) giving you complete flexibility in where and when you want to go.See more ideas for Photographic in Botswana